Israel strikes across Gaza after allowing another small aid convoy into the besieged enclave

 Prime Minister Benjamin Netanyahu told troops in northern Israel on Sunday that if Hezbollah launches a war, “it will make the mistake of its life.
 We will cripple it with a force it cannot even imagine, and the consequences for it and the Lebanese state will be devastating.”

+Hezbollah’s political movement is part of Lebanon’s fractious government, but its fighters operate outside the state’s control.
+Israel heavily bombed Beirut’s airport and civilian infrastructure during a 2006 war with Hezbollah.
+Israel is meanwhile evacuating some communities on its own side of the border.

+Rear Adm.
+Daniel Hagari said Israeli forces had wiped out eight militant cells in Lebanon over the past 24 hours and more than 20 since the start of the war, without elaborating.

 More than 1,400 people in Israel have been killed — mostly civilians slain during the initial Hamas attack.
-At least 212 people were captured and dragged back to Gaza.
+At least 222 people were captured and dragged back to Gaza, including foreigners.
 Two Americans were released Friday, hours before the first shipment of humanitarian aid.

-More than 4,600 people have been killed in Gaza, according to the Hamas-run Health Ministry.
-That includes the disputed toll from a hospital explosion.
+More than 5,000 Palestinians, including some 2,000 minors and around 1,100 women, have been killed, Ashraf al-Qidra, a spokesman for the Hamas-run Health Ministry, said Monday.
+That includes the disputed toll from an explosion at a hospital last week.

+This is the deadliest by far of five wars fought between Israel and Hamas in less than 15 years.

 Israel has carried out limited ground forays into Gaza, and on Sunday, Hamas said it had destroyed an Israeli tank and two armored bulldozers inside the territory it has ruled since 2007.
 The Israeli military said a soldier was killed and three others were wounded by an anti-tank missile during a raid inside Gaza.